MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 1. [Open your Kanban board](kanban-quickstart.md).
 If you're not a team admin, [get added as one](../../organizations/settings/add-team-administrator.md).
 Only team and project admins can customize the Kanban board.

-1. the :::image type="icon" source="../media/icons/team-settings-gear-icon.png" border="false"::: gear icon, to open the common configuration settings dialog for the Kanban board.
+1. Select The :::image type="icon" source="../media/icons/team-settings-gear-icon.png" border="false"::: gear icon, to open the common configuration settings dialog for the Kanban board.

 	![Kanban board, open common configuration settings](../../boards/boards/media/kanban-card-customize-open-settings.png)